61 Hours: Plot summary

-Jack Reacher is hitching a ride on a senior citizens' tour through South Dakota in the middle of winter when the bus skids out on the interstate, disabling it.
-Together with the bus driver, Jay Knox, and the local deputy chief of police, Andrew Peterson, Reacher helps the elderly tourists get to safety in the nearby town of Bolton.
+Jack Reacher is hitching a ride through South Dakota when the bus he is on skids out on the interstate, disabling it.
+Together with the bus driver, Jay Knox, and local deputy Andrew Peterson, Reacher helps the elderly tourists on board get to safety in the nearby town of Bolton.
 Bolton is home to one of the largest prisons in the United States.
-In the event of an escape or riot in the prison, the entire Bolton Police Department is legally required to abandon whatever they were doing and report there.
-This is problematic because Bolton is also home to a gang of methamphetamine dealers operating out of an abandoned U.S. military facility nearby.
-The police cannot get probable cause to search the complex without the testimony of retired librarian Janet Salter, the only person willing to testify that she saw a drug deal take place in Bolton.
-If the prison siren rings, the officers guarding Salter will have to leave, making her easy prey for the drug dealers.
+In the event of an escape or riot in the prison, the town's police department is legally required to abandon all other duties and report there.
+This is problematic because Bolton is also home to a gang of methamphetamine dealers operating out of an abandoned military compound nearby.
+The police cannot get probable cause to search the compound without the testimony of retired librarian Janet Salter, the sole witness against the dealers.
+If the prison siren rings, the officers guarding Salter will have to leave, making her easy prey for the dealers.

-Reacher agrees to help the police, first by determining what was stored in the abandoned military compound.
+Reacher agrees to help the police, first by determining what was stored in the facility.
 He calls up his old military police unit in Virginia, and is connected with its newest commanding officer, Major Susan Turner.
-Turner agrees to help Reacher if he will tell her the story of how the desk in her office, which used to be Reacher's, ended up with a head-size dent in it.
-Reacher asks whether Turner is married, and she hangs up the phone.

-Reacher travels to the military compound and finds no evidence of a methamphetamine lab, only a small stone building surrounded by barracks huts whose residents are about to move out.
-The long road leading up to the compound is actually a runway, and it must have been an U.S. Air Force facility.
-Turner discovers that forty tons of surplus materiel from World War II are being stored in tunnels accessed under the small stone building, but cannot figure out the exact contents.
-The facility, constructed in the 1950s, was intended to be an orphanage and fallout shelter for kids whose parents were killed in a nuclear war.
-Reacher guesses that the complex's owner, a Latin American drug lord and pawn shop baron named Plato, is getting ready to sell it, but the sale would be compromised by Salter being alive to testify.
+Reacher then travels to the compound and finds no evidence of a meth lab.
+Turner discovers that forty tons of surplus materiel from World War II are being stored in tunnels accessed under the compound's main building but cannot figure out the exact contents.
+The facility, constructed in the 1950s, was intended to be a dual-purpose fallout shelter and orphanage.
+Reacher guesses that the complex's owner, a Latin American drug lord and pawnshop baron named Plato, is getting ready to sell it, but the sale would be compromised by Salter's testimony.